michael-milette/moodle-filter_filtercodes/README.md

 HTML and "lang" tagging

 * {nbsp} : Is substituted for a non-breaking space when displayed.
-* {langx xx}{/langx} : Tag specific text in a particular language by wrapping the text in a plain text pair of {langx xx} {/langx} tags.
+* {langx xx}{/langx} : Tag specific text in a particular language by wrapping the text in a plain text pair of {langx xx} {/langx} or {langx xx-XX} {/langx} tags.
 This makes no visible changes to the content but wraps the content in an HTML <span lang="xx"></span> inline tag.
-As a result, screen readers will make use of this information to use a particular kind of pronunciation if the text is in a different language than the language of the rest of the page.
+As a result, screen readers will make use of this localization information to apply a particular pronunciation if the text is in a different language than the language of the rest of the page.
 This is required for compliance with W3C Web Content Accessibility Guidelines (WCAG 2.0)
 * {details}{summary}{/summary}{/details} : An easy way to create an HTML 5 Details/Summary expandable section in your page.
 IMPORTANT: {details}{summary}{/summary} must all be on one line.
 The rest of the details can be on multiple lines followed by the {/details}.
 This is an experimental feature which may result in invalid HTML.

-The opening {langx xx} tag should also include two [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code abbreviation letters in lowercase associated with language's name.
+The opening {langx xx} tag should include two [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language code abbreviation letters in lowercase associated with language's name.
 French, for example, has the code **fr**:

     {langx fr}Contenu{/langx}

 The {langx fr}{/langx} filter will convert this into the following HTML

     <span lang="fr">Contenu</span>

+The opening {langx xx} may also include a [culture code](https://en.wikipedia.org/wiki/Language_localisation) used in countries and regions.
+This includes an additional dash and two uppercase letters associated with language's region or country.
+French Canadian, for example, has the code **fr-CA**:

+    {langx fr-CA}Contenu{/langx}

+The {langx fr-CA}{/langx} filter will convert this into the following HTML

+    <span lang="fr-CA">Contenu</span>

 ## FilterCodes in a custom menu